oppie81/ansible_terraform_workshop/README.md

 For the other playbooks:
 - Use the `TechXchangeNL` inventory
-- Use the `TechXchangeNL` machine credential
+- Use the `RHEL` machine credential

 ### API Token
 Part of the workshop is showing how you can run stuff _in_ AAP _from_ HashiCorp Terraform Cloud.
 For this, you need to provide a token from AAP to your HashiCorp Terraform Cloud workspace.
 You can create a token yourself using _API token_ under _Access Management_ in the menu.
 Choose write access.
 Copy/Paste the token somewhere, because it will only be shown once!